queueyong/DataCenterExperiment/README.md

 # DataCenterExperiments
 This contains data center experiments codes written in Julia.

-All the stochastic processes are assumed to be non-Poisson.
+Stochastic processes are assumed to be non-Poisson.

 ## DeterministicProblem:
 Solving a deterministic nonlinear network optimization problem for a data center